mkandes/batch-computing/NOHUP.md

 ### bash/pi.sh

-We'll start with the `bash/pi.sh` shell script, which has three different command-line options that are required to be specified at runtime.
+We'll start with the `bash/pi.sh` shell script, which has three different command-line options that must be specified at runtime.

 *Command*